 From 2011 – 2013, the following 6 New York landfills and a storage facility in Syracuse accepted waste from Pennsylvania fracking operations: Hakes C & D Landfill in Painted Post, NY (2011-2013); Chemung County Landfill in Lowman, NY (2011 – 2013); Hyland Landfill in Angelica, NY (2011-2013); Allied Waste Systems in Niagara, NY (2011-2013); Hakes Landfill in Painted Post, NY (2011-2012); and Seneca Meadows Landfill in Waterloo, NY (2011).
 According to information compiled by FracTracker, the overall waste sent to New York State landfills in 2011, 2012, and 2013 totaled:

-At least 14 New York counties have passed bans on the improper re-use and/or disposal of fracking waste.
+At least 15 New York counties have passed bans on the improper re-use and/or disposal of fracking waste.
 Ulster, Oneida, Tompkins, and Orange Counties have prohibited road spreading of fracking waste, and Nassau County has prohibited the acceptance of such waste at wastewater treatment facilities.
-Westchester, Putnam, Rockland, Albany, Erie, Onondaga, Orange, Suffolk, and Schoharie Counties have prohibited both road spreading and acceptance of fracking waste at wastewater treatment plants.
+Westchester, Putnam, Rockland, Albany, Erie, Onondaga, Orange, Suffolk, and Schoharie Counties have prohibited both road spreading and acceptance of fracking waste at wastewater treatment plants, while Clinton and Cayuga Counties have prohibited road spreading, acceptance at wastewater treatment facilities, and acceptance at landfills.

 For a link to a particular ban, click on the county name: